Mortuary Science & Embalming

 Salaries According to BLS

 The median salary for someone in a career related to mortuary science and embalming is $46,640.
-This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Amount of Education Required for Careers Related to Mortuary Science & Embalming
+Amount of Education Required for Careers Related to Mortuary Science and Embalming

-Some degrees associated with mortuary science and embalming may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with mortuary science and embalming require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for mortuary science and embalming careers below.